AltropInc/alt/doc/script/Constructor.md

     }
 }
 ```
-Also, recursive constructor calls is considered an error:
+Recursive constructor calls are not allowed:
 ```altscript
 class foo
 {